DM-Dev-Codes/whatsapp-invoice-processor/README.md

 - Configure Instance configuration, Storage, and Availability & durability as needed.
 - **Connectivity**:
     - Choose the VPC where your EC2 instances will run.
-    - **Crucially, configure the VPC security group**: Create a new one or use an existing one.
-This security group **must allow inbound TCP traffic on port 5432** from the security group associated with your EC2 instances (or your specific EC2 instance IPs).
-Restrict access as much as possible.
+    - **Important**: Configure the VPC security group to allow inbound TCP traffic on port 5432 from the EC2 instance or its security group.
     - Set Public Access to "No" unless you have a specific reason and understand the security implications.
 - **Database options**:
     - Set the **Initial database name** to `fintrak`.